TodorTodorov525/Elixir-course-summer-2019/lesson_0506.md

 ### Cond

 Elixir doesnt provide us with an easy syntax for making **if else** conditional operations in its standart syntax.
-The way it is done is by using `cond` statement, which allows us to check multiple outcomes of an particular action and do different things depending on its result.
-The `cond` will execute where the first condition is met, a default condition `true` must be specified in order to hadle all of the situations in which we have not matched any of the upper conditions.
+The way it is done is by using `cond` statement, which allows us to check multiple outcomes of a particular action and do different things depending on its result.
+The `cond` will execute where the first condition is met, a default condition `true` must be specified in order to handle all of the situations in which we have not matched any of the upper conditions.

 Cond statements are used where we want to execute a code on the basis of several conditions.
 It works like an if....else construct in several other programming